yifanlicode/rrccoding/2012_BusinessRquirementsGatheringandDesign/coursenotes/notes/week5.md

 - Do you see how stakeholders and the project team must work in syncronization to help define requirements?
 - What are the advantages and disadvantages to developing business requirements using an iterative process?

-In the next modules you will learn about other tools you will use to present information, as well as determine criteria for measuring requirements.

-**You will have the opportunity to revisit this module when you prepare your final Case Study assignment at the end of this course.**